lucee/lucee-docs/docs/03.reference/02.tags/http/tag.md

 - tag-httpparam
 categories:
 - cache
+- core
 - protocols
-description: 'Lets you execute HTTP POST and GET operations on files.'
+description: Lets you execute HTTP POST and GET operations on files.
 ---

 Lets you execute HTTP POST and GET operations on files.